rl-institut/oemof-B3/docs/getting_started.rst

 Alternatively, you can create a virtual environment using other approaches, such as `virtualenv`.

 To create reports oemof-B3 requires pandoc (version > 2).
 Pandoc is included in conda environment config (environment.yml).
-If environment is build otherwise, pandoc must be installed manually.
+If the environment is build otherwise, pandoc must be installed manually.
 It can be installed following instructions from `Pandoc Installation <https://pandoc.org/installing.html>`_.

 For the optimization, oemof-B3 needs a solver.
 Check out the